wordtreefoundation/4-gram-study/README.md

     '>' ./output/{#}.t
 ```

-Even after this merge step, there will be over 100 files in the `output` folder.
+Even after this merge + sum step, there will be over 100 files in the `output` folder.
 We need 1 more reduction step (merge + sum) to get to a single file that represents all of the 4-grams in all of our pre-1830s books:

 ```
 $ cd output